What to Do In Boston - for Free!

 Want to see where the Sons of Liberty gave the secret signal for the Boston Tea Party?
 Where the Redcoats massacred 5 colonists?
 Where the Battle of Bunker Hill raged?

-Only 3 Freedom Trail sites - Old South Meeting House, Old State House, Paul Revere's House - charge nominal admission fees if you want to go inside the on-site museums.
-If this is not part of what you want to do in Boston, you'll find plenty of other free places to see near the Trail.
+Only 3 Freedom Trail sites - Old South Meeting House, Old State House, Paul Revere's House - charge nominal admission fees if you want to go inside.

-You can pick up free maps in the Information booth in Boston Common (on Tremont Street side, near intersection with West Street) - and also join a free 90 minute tour provided by the National Park Service, weather permitting.
-(Just be sure to ignore the maps for sale and fee-based tours promoted here if you want to stay within your $0 budget.)
+Pick up free maps in the Tourist Information Center on Boston Common (across from Tremont Street / West Street intersection) - and also join a free 90 minute tour provided by the National Park Service, weather permitting.

 What to Do in Boston for Free - Museums